tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [富来小厨](https://www.facebook.com/sangsfood/?locale=zh_CN): 4.5/5.
 Japanese Toufu and Chiken hot pot is great, needs to book in advance.

+[好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.5/5.
+Ok taste, price not expensive with discount in cash.

 [Koh Lipe](https://kohlipe.ca/): 4.9/5.
 Cheap price, declicious food, my favorite Thai food in Toronto.

 [Lee](https://leerestaurant.com/): 4.3/5.
 Average price 100+, Singapore style slaw worth to try, other is also ok, worth to go for one time.

-[麻布](https://mabugeneration.com)：4.1/5.
+[麻布](https://mabugeneration.com)：4.0/5.
 Order the out for delivery food, quantity is small compared to previous one.

 [Miller Tavern](https://themillertavern.com/): 4.4/5.
 Ok food, amount is not small, price not cheap, if you reach around lake, could have a try.